rfshelley/Documentation/smartapp-developers-guide/scheduling.rst

 Note that when the SmartApp is uninstalled, all scheduled executions are removed - there is no need to call ``unschedule()`` in the ``uninstalled()`` method.

-Number of Scheduled Executions Limit
+Number of scheduled executions limit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :ref:`smartapp_can_schedule` method returns false if four or more scheduled executions are created.